cscenter/lms/infrastructure/README.md

 TODO (important):
+* install newerest version of python3.4(4-5) with ppa:fkrull/deadsnakes
 * restore db from s3
 * deploy for cscenter and csclub
 * change uwsgi process groups to `shared` if u need ability to change files from every site.
 Or update django upload behaviour